Indio (TV series): Critical response

 Alwin M. Ignacio of The Daily Tribune said: "Grand is the best adjective to describe Indio.
 The camera shots are panoramic.
 The grandeur is seen and felt during the fight scenes and exodus sequences.
 You grasp the opulence and magic when you first catch sight of the diwatas in meeting."
 The Philippine Stars entertainment columnist, Ricky Lo felt that the series "It's almost as big as a movie.
 No. Indio is even bigger than and presumably better than a movie."
 Bibsy M. Carballo of The Philippine Star said that "If there were to be a historical drama-fantasy series that would reach epic proportions, it would have to be Indio!"
 Entertainment columnist and Startalk host, Lolit Solis complimented the ensemble's acting performances, including Vince Magbanua who played younger Malaya/Simeon.
 Isah V. Red of Manila Standard and Nestor Cuartero of Tempo complimented Revilla's acting performance.
-Red said that "He isn't too far behind in scenes that have actors like Michael de Mesa, Chinggoy Alonso, Ronnie Lazaro, and Jackielou Blanco.
+Red said that "He isn't too far behind in scenes that have actors like Michael de Mesa, Chinggoy Alonso, Ronnie Lazaro, and Jackie Lou Blanco.
 Viewers can easily discern each of the characters they are watching due to the clear portrayal by the actors who fittingly tint their roles with the proper tones, and Revilla, though not formally schooled in acting, displays keen understanding of characterization."
-While Cuartero said "He proves beyond doubt that aside from being an "action star", he is also very competent in drama, investing the part with his heroic presence."
-Writer-director Ronald Carballo impressed with the performances of Revilla, De Mesa, Jennylyn Mercado, Sheena Halili and Vaness del Moral, said that "With the great flow of the story, wonderful performances and excellent cinematography, I am hooked now on the show, as in every night."
+Cuartero said "He proves beyond doubt that aside from being an "action star", he is also very competent in drama, investing the part with his heroic presence."
+Writer-director Ronald Carballo impressed with the performances of Revilla, De Mesa, Jennylyn Mercado, Sheena Halili and Vaness del Moral, said that "with the great flow of the story, wonderful performances and excellent cinematography, I am hooked now on the show, as in every night."
 Noel Asiñas of The Journal praised the show's action stunts, said that "Indio's stunts are well-choreographed.
 It's my first time to watch that kind of stunts in local television."